-For the past several years, we have seen a relative flattening of Georgia's load growth due to such factors as the effects of milder seasonal temperatures, technological advances in today's energy efficient devices, general economic fluctuations, and the use of demand-side management by our Member Systems.
-Our current forecasts suggest this trend will likely continue for the next few years.
+For most of the past several years, we have seen a relative flattening of Georgia's load growth due to such factors as the effects of milder seasonal temperatures, technological advances in today's energy efficient devices, general economic fluctuations, the addition of small solar facilities, and the use of demand-side management by our Member Systems.
+However, in 2019, we recorded a historically high peak load caused by a hot summer.
+Our current forecasts suggest that the 2019 peak is an outlier and the trend of only slight percentage increases in load growth is likely for the next few years.
 Still, we continue to construct new transmission facilities and modify existing ones to meet our Member Systems' needs and to achieve our system reliability objectives.

 Since 2000, we have incurred parity expense primarily because the load in the Member Systems' territories has been either growing at a faster rate or declining at a slower rate than the load of other ITS Owners.
 We expect this trend to continue.
 Also, current and projected off-system sales, for us as well as other ITS Owners, are considerably less now than in previous years, which negatively affects our parity position.
-Therefore, as part of a long-term plan to achieve investment parity in the ITS, we have begun purchasing assets more aggressively from other ITS Owners, as is permitted under both the ITSA and our parity management agreement/procedure with Georgia Power.
-For example, during 2018, we purchased a newly constructed transmission line valued at approximately \$132 million from Georgia Power.
+Therefore, as part of a long-term plan to achieve investment parity in the ITS, we may potentially purchase assets from other ITS Owners, as is permitted under both the ITSA and our parity management agreement/ procedure with Georgia Power.